akshiv/phys408FourierOptics/LabNoteBook.md

 $M = [ (509.9 - 168.3)-2*(204.7-168.3) ]/( 204.7-168.3 ) = 7.38 \pm 0.29$

 Where the error in the location of each plane is roughly $\pm 5~cm$.
-Here we see that the magnification
+Here we see that the magnification is very close to the magnification that we got before.

 7. Using the Fourier transform image, calculate the spatial frequencies that are present.
 (Please be careful with units.)